pret/pokeemerald/INSTALL.md

 **Debian-based distro users:** This applies if you use Debian, Ubuntu, and similar distros, including in WSL.
 If necessary, install the `libarchive13`, `pkg-config`, and `gdebi-core` packages to be able to install devkitPro.

 **Windows 10 users:** WSL 2 is available in the 1903 release (build 18362) and later, therefore existing WSL 1 and [prerelease WSL](https://docs.microsoft.com/windows/wsl/install-legacy) users are recommended to update.
-Right-click the Start button or press `Win`+`X` and choose System to determine the Windows version.
+Right-click the Start button or press `Win`+`X`, choose Run, and run `ms-settings:about` to determine the Windows version.
 Also check Windows Update to make sure your installation is up-to-date.

 **Windows 7 and 8.1 users:** pret is no longer focusing on support in pokeemerald for [old versions of Windows](https://support.microsoft.com/help/13853) so consider upgrading to a current release of Windows 10 or try a third-party guide like [this one](https://www.pokecommunity.com/showthread.php?t=425246) instead.